-404 Bone turnover
+Bone turnover

 Table 4 displays the group mean changes and 90% CI for bone turnover variables.
-P1NP was higher at post-exercise (time effect; P = 0.006) but no groupinteraction or group differences were present (P > 0.05; Figure 4).
-MBI revealed a possible increase in P1NP in CP vs. CON at 1.5 h post-exercise (1.0 ± 1.1 vs. 0.95 ± 1.2 ; ES = 0.16).
-Compared to BL β -CTX was lower pre-exercise, post-exercise and 1.5 h post-exercise (P < 0.05) but no grouptime or group effects were observed.
-A possible increase was observed in CP vs. CON with MBI at 24 h post -exercise (0.9 ± 1.2 vs. 0.8 ± 1.4 ; ES = 0.09).
+P1NP was higher at post-exercise (time effect; P = 0.006) but no group × interaction or group differences were present (P > 0.05; Fig. 4).
+MBI revealed a possible increase in P1NP in CP vs. CON at 1.5 h post-exercise ( $1.0 \pm 1.1$ vs. $0.95 \pm 1.2$ ; ES = 0.16).
+Compared to BL, $\beta$ -CTX was lower pre-exercise, post-exercise and 1.5 h post-exercise (P < 0.05) but no group × time or group effects were observed.
+A possible increase was observed in CP vs.

+CON with MBI at 24 h post-exercise ( $0.9 \pm 1.2$ vs. $0.8 \pm 1.4$ ; ES = 0.09).

-412 Discussion
+Discussion

 The main finding of this study is that CP supplementation accelerated the recovery of CMJ performance and tended to reduce muscle soreness following a bout of muscle-damaging exercise.
-The CP supplement had little to no influence on serum protein release, β -NGF, IL-6, and bone turnover markers post-exercise, but there were possibly some small increases in 417 leukocyte numbers with CP supplementation post-exercise.
-This is the first study to suggest418 that CP could modulate the recovery process following eccentrically biased exercise.
+The CP supplement had little to no influence on serum protein release, $\beta$ -NGF, IL-6, and bone turnover markers post-exercise, but there were possibly some small increases in leukocyte numbers with CP supplementation post-exercise.
+This is the first study to suggest that CP could modulate the recovery process following eccentrically biased exercise.

-Although not statistically significant, (P = 0.071), the large effect sizes suggest that those in 419 the CP group reported less muscle soreness at 24 and 48 h post-exercise.
-Based on the 90% CI, 420 the true impact of CP on muscle soreness was a 4.1-54.4 mm reduction on the VAS scale, 421 which is arguably a meaningful decrease in athletic populations.
-This reduction in soreness, 422 however, was only evident from the subjective assessment with the VAS, as no group 423 differences were detected in PPT.
-We are unsure of the precise reason for this discrepancy, but 424 we are not the first to observe discrepant findings between soreness measured by a VAS and 425 PPT (Lau et al. 2013) - including in response to an intervention (cherry juice; (Connolly et al. 426 2006)).
-The lack of correlation between VAS and PPT found by Lau et al. (2013) led the 427 428 authors to suggest that they likely measure different aspects of muscle soreness after exercise, concluding that a VAS provides a more accurate representation of muscle soreness than PPT.
-429 430 This could be in part because VAS eliminates any measurement issues from the person applying the PPT measure.
-It might also be of more practical significance, at least when 431 measured actively (while performing a squat) - like in the present study, compared to 432 passively, like PPT is (while lying).
-Irrespective of the precise reason, these findings are 433 consistent with several other studies measuring the effects of CP on subjective muscle soreness.
-434 Indeed, CP has consistently been shown to reduce muscle and joint pain in osteoarthritic 435 patients and those with actively related joint pain (Kumar et al. 2015; Woo et al. 20017; Clark 436 437 et al. 2008; Zdzieblik et al. 2017).
-Nonetheless, a similarly designed study did not report a pain reduction with CP after EIMD, but perhaps this was due to the small dose (3 g) provided in 438 that study (Lopez et al. 2015).
-439
+Although not statistically significant, (P=0.071), the large effect sizes suggest that those in the CP group reported less muscle soreness at 24 and 48 h post-exercise.
+Based on the 90% CI, the true impact of CP on muscle soreness was a 4.1-54.4 mm reduction on the VAS scale, which is arguably a meaningful decrease in athletic populations.
+This reduction in soreness, however, was only evident from the subjective assessment with the VAS, as no group differences were detected in PPT.
+We are unsure of the precise reason for this discrepancy, but we are not the first to observe discrepant findings between soreness measured by a VAS and PPT (Lau et al. 2013)-including in response to an intervention

+Fig. 3 Aspartate transaminase (ALT), alanine transaminase (AST), lactate dehydrogenase (LDH), creatine kinase (CK), interleukin-6 (IL-6) at baseline (BL), pre-exercise (Pre), post-exercise (Post), 1.5 h,